t-geindre/php-gpio/README.md

 Unit Tests
 ----------

-PhpUnit tests over php-gpio usually require a sudoable user.
+PhpUnit tests over php-gpio usually require a sudoable user (because of the gpio operations).
-To run unit tests, you'll need `cURL` and a set of dependencies you can install using Composer:
+To run unit tests, you can download & use the single PhpUnit package.
+This can be easily done using `cURL`, to get the standalone PhpUnit's phar file:

 ``` bash
 $ wget http://pear.phpunit.de/get/phpunit.phar